Last Updated on October 31, 2023 by Tim Wells

 So they’ve locked it behind a setting called ‘Enable Unknown Sources.’

 But when Google released the Chromecast with Google TV, they added an extra set of hoops to jump through if you want to sideload apps.
+If you want to install unofficial apps for your new Google TV, you will have to enable the developer mode first in settings.

 How to Enable Unknown Sources on Chromecast with Google TV